Your Preferred Showroom

 Popular Local Trends & Styles

-• Traditional wooden French patio doors Traditional Wooden Style
+Traditional Wooden Style

 Wooden French doors provide a traditional look — fitting for the traditional style homes dotting Philadelphia.
 Houses in the area are predominantly colonial, Victorian, or Cape Cod-style with multi-paned windows or windows with grilles.
 Using a traditional grille pattern on your French doors can unify your home’s design.

-• White French Doors ?
 White French Doors

 White exterior frames and trim on windows are core elements of the region’s most common home styles.
 White French patio doors provide contrast to the colorful palettes of Victorian houses and dark shutters of Cape Cod-style homes and complement the lighter tones found in colonial homes.
 Exterior French doors are made of wood on the inside and aluminum cladding on the outside, which gives you the flexibility to use different colors to match your home inside and out.

-1Warning: Use caution when children or pets are around open windows and doors.
+*Warning: Use caution when children or pets are around open windows and doors.
 Screens are not designed to retain children or pets.

 Product Lines